-Certain principles need to be followed to ensure that data is only accessed by appropriate staff.
+Certain principles need to be followed to ensure that data is only accessed by appropriate people.
 These include:

-Ensuring that users must login to access that data.
+- Applying multi factor authentication (MFA) or Single Sign On (SSO) to systems and applications where this is an option. - Ensuring that users must login to access that data.
 Generic logins should not be used.